 One year done at the University of Edinburgh; these are my experiences from the gothic, kilt-dominated, bagpipe-sounding, city that Edinburgh is.
 Were my expectations met?
 Or did I expect too much?
 Safe to say, it has been both a challenge and a victory finishing my first year at university, but I am glad that I took the leap.
 And if you are ever considering a degree in Scotland, or anywhere abroad for that matter, these words might be just what you need to hear.

 First of all I just want to say: Yes!
 I have completed my first year at university, and not just any university, the 18th best university in the world.
 All I can think is that this year went by so incredibly fast.
 I feel like it was yesterday I was carrying my three suitcases from the airport (do not judge, I have a lot of stuff), and that I met my flatmates for the first time.
-This year has been full of challenges and achievements, but best of all I have finally found my path: the field in which I feel true passion.
+This year has been full of challenges and achievements, but best of all I have finally found my path.

 How it all started